devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 }
 ```

-*Code Snippet 11: Wisgen API Repository (Futures) [(Faust 2019)](https://github.com/Fasust/wisgen)*
+*Code Snippet 11: Wisgen API Repository (Futures) [\[11\]](https://github.com/Fasust/wisgen)*

 As you can see, you simply call *get()* on the HTTP module and give it the URL it should request.
 The get() method returns a Future.
 A Future object is a reference to an event that will take place at some point in the *future*.
 We can give it a callback function with *then()*, that will execute once that event is resolved.
 The callback we define will get access to the result of the Future IE it’s type: `Future<Type>`.
 So here, the Future object *“apiCall”* is a reference to when the API call will be resolved.
 Once the call is complete, *then()* will be called and we get access to the *http.Response*.
-We tell the future to transform the Response into a wisdom object and return the result, by adding this instruction as a callback to *then()* (Google LLC 2019c, 2019b).
+We tell the future to transform the Response into a wisdom object and return the result, by adding this instruction as a callback to *then()* \[40\], \[41\].
 We can also handle errors with the *catchError()* function:

 ``` dart
 class Api {